Richy1989/Modicus/README.md

 ## Note
 - This project is in alpha!
-- This is a very new application, it can only read one sensor as of now (BME280).
 - The software is in active development and will grow
 - Contribution is happily Welcome

+## Supported sensors
+This is a very new project.
+Supported devices will grow.
+The strucute of the project makes it very easy to add new sensors.

+Already Supported:
+- BME280 Humidity / Pressure / Temperature Sensor
+- CCS811 Gas Sensor

 ## Getting Started
 First of all follow [Getting Started Guide for managed code (C#)](https://docs.nanoframework.net/content/getting-started-guides/getting-started-managed.html).